parse-community/docs/_includes/graphql/graphql.md

 # GraphQL

-Before continuing, it is important to visit some of the **GraphQL** documentation:
+Before continuing, it is recommended to study some of the GraphQL documentation:

 A **GraphQL** api contain 3 main concepts:
 * `Query`: Allow to fetch data